shahryarfp/Segmentation-Assisted-COVID-19-Diagnosis/README.md

 ### Summary

 The project is about an efficient method to segment the infection regions automatically.
-Then, the predicted segment results can assist the diagnostic network in identifying the COVID19 samples from the CT images.
-On the other hand, a radiologist‑like segmentation network provides detailed information about the infectious regions by separating areas of ground‑glass, consolidation, and pleural effusion, respectively.
-The aforementioned method can accurately predict the COVID19 infectious probability and provide lesion regions in CT images.
+Then, segmentation results can assist the diagnostic network in identifying the COVID19 samples from the CT images.
+Besides, a radiologist‑like segmentation network provides detailed information about the infectious regions by separating areas of ground‑glass, consolidation, and pleural effusion.

 ### Dataset